Southern Texas

 (1942 - 1944), South Padre and Brazos Islands

-A two-gun 155mm battery was proposed to be located here.
-Several 37mm AA guns may have been located in the area.
-This defense was never officially activated.
+A two-gun 155mm battery was proposed to be located here, but was never emplaced.
+A few 37mm AMTB/AA guns may have been located here instead, providing at least minimal protection.
+This defense was never officially activated as such by the U.S. Southern Defense Command.

 (info provided by Bill Gaines of the CDSG)